robotstech/opensource-project/README.md

 ```

 ## Quick Start Instructions
-This sections should provide instructions and information about how to get the application up and running on different environments (development, testing, and production environments).
+These sections should provide instructions and information about how to get the application up and running on different environments (development, testing, and production environments).
 ### Prerequisites
 Information about what you need before starting the project should be provided in this section.
-For this project you will need a github account and an idea of the project you want to work on.
+For this project you will need a GitHub account and an idea of the project you want to work on.
 <br />
 ```
 Example working with a python project.